Real estate syndications

 But when do you get paid and how much can you expect?

-In this section, I’m going to explain when and how often passive investors receive checks and how much you can expect to earn.
+In this section, I’m going to explain when and how often passive investors get paid and how much you can expect to earn.

 You’ll understand the ins and outs of a cash out refinance and learn how passive investors can redeploy that money for infinite returns!